-The DAS LEI investment portfolio is managed by Munich ERGO Asset-Management GMBH ("MEAG"), DAS UK's appointed Investment Manager.
-The Mandate, which is reviewed annually, forms part of the investment management contract between DAS UK and MEAG.
+The DAS LEI investment portfolio is managed by ERGO Group Investment Management ("ERGO GIM"), DAS UK's appointed Investment Manager.
+The Mandate, which is reviewed annually, forms part of the investment management contract between DAS UK and ERGO GIM.
 The Mandate sets out investment guidelines, specifying permitted asset classes and quality constraints, taking into account any relevant tax, accounting and local supervisory regulations.
 The Mandate defines key figures and trigger thresholds for monitoring purposes.
-MEAG is responsible for the implementation of the Mandate, which reflects DAS UK's cautious investment strategy.
+ERGO GIM is responsible for the implementation of the Mandate, which reflects DAS UK's cautious investment strategy.

-The Mandate is substantially based on the maturity structure of DAS LEI's insurance liabilities; it also considers return on investment, creditworthiness, currency risk and diversification, as detailed below.
+The Mandate is substantially based on the maturity structure of DAS LEI's insurance liabilities; it also considers return on investment, creditworthiness, currency risk and diversification.